Background pattern

 In case of accidental overdose, your doctor will apply supportive measures.
 Itraconazole is not eliminated by hemodialysis.
 No specific antidotes are known.

-If you forgot to take Itraconazole Stada
+If you forget to take Itraconazol Stada

-Do not take a double dose to compensate for the missed doses.
+Do not take a double dose to make up for forgotten doses.

-If you forget to take the medication, take the next dose that corresponds to you and continue the treatment as indicated by your doctor.
+If you forget to take the medication, take the next dose that corresponds to you and continue treatment as indicated by your doctor.

-If you interrupt treatment with Itraconazole Stada
+If you interrupt treatment with Itraconazol Stada

-Do not interrupt treatment with itraconazole without consulting your doctor, as the symptoms of your disease may reappear or worsen.
+Do not interrupt treatment with itraconazole without consulting your doctor, as symptoms of your disease may reappear or worsen.

 If you have any other doubts about the use of this medication, ask your doctor or pharmacist.

-4. Possible Adverse Effects
+4. Possible side effects

-If you consider that any of the side effects you experience are severe or if you notice any side effect not mentioned in this leaflet, inform your doctor or pharmacist.
+If you think any of the side effects you are experiencing is serious or if you notice any side effect not mentioned in this prospectus, inform your doctor or pharmacist.

-The following side effects have been seen during the marketing of the medicine and clinical trials.
+The following side effects are mentioned during the marketing of the medication and clinical trials.

-The adverse reactions were classified by frequency using the following convention:
+Adverse reactions were classified according to frequency using the following convention:

 Very common: may affect more than 1 in 10 people